-Summ Summary of evidence 4 Protocols that take into account local and geographic services should guaranteeurgent access to adequate care and supervision of patients with IMD 6 .
+4 Protocols that take into account local and geographic services should guaranteeurgent access to adequate care and supervision of patients with IMD 6 .
 3 83% (20/24) of the medical records of patients with IMD contain data of the anamnesis and physical examination.
 22.7% (5/22) contain no information about the presence or absence of specific signs of IMD 43 .
 3 Process and treatment indicators of meningitis in patients over 14 years old show an adequate microbiology and biochemical LCR study.
 Blood cultures and fundus were underutilized, whereas the CT was overused.
 The treatment adapts to the protocols in just over half of the bacterial meningitis 44 .
-Recon nmendations It is recommended to develop tools locally (Missial pathways process many

-D It is recommended to develop tools locally (Chnical pathways, process maps, interdisciplinary agreements) to facilitate access and care of patients with IMD, taking into account the geography and the services available.
+D It is recommended to develop tools locally (Cinical pathways, process maps, interdisciplinary agreements) to facilitate access and care of patients with IMD, taking into account the geography and the services available.
 D A periodic revision of the medical records of patients with IMD is recommended to identify avoidable situations and achieve optimal healthcare.

-A BOOM STORE 7.
-Hospital management of IMD
+7. Hospital management of IMD